renesas/ruhmi-framework-mcu/README.md

-# RUHMI, Robust Unified Heterogeneous Model Integration, Framework supports AI model optimization and deployment with powered by EdgeCortix® MERA™.
+# RUHMI (Robust Unified Heterogeneous Model Integration) is a framework for AI model optimization and deployment, powered by EdgeCortix® MERA.

 ## Introduction
 RUHMI Framework[^1] povide a compiler and the necessary tools to convert machine learning models into C source code compatible with range of Renesas MCUs powered by Arm Ethos-U NPUs.